ooBuzZz/odin-recipes/README.md

-The current project I am working on is develping my skills as a web designer through Odin.
+<p> The current project I am working on is develping my skills as a web designer through Odin.</p>
-Once I am done I will have a functioning webpage and show knowledge in HTML, CSS, and Javascript
+<p> Once I am done I will have a functioning webpage and show knowledge in HTML, CSS, and Javascript</p>